RalucaNicola/JSAPI_demos/cities-globe/README.md

 }
 ```

 Let's spice up that 3D effect with some shadows.
-Last week I discovered that [drop-shadow()](https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function/drop-shadow) CSS filter works really nice with the transparency on the view.
-Such that my globe and all points/labels can nicely cast shadows.
+I recently discovered that [drop-shadow()](https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function/drop-shadow) CSS filter works really nice with the transparency on the view.
+Such that my globe and all points/labels can cast shadows on the background.
 For this, add the filter on the view:

 ```css
 #view {